-Our students are working professionals and the pace of study is flexible and will vary dependent upon personal circumstances.
+- Students are working professionals and the pace of study is flexible.

-Although non-compulsory, Indicative study calendars are available and provide an indication of the time to spend on each section.
+- Although non-compulsory, Indicative Study Calendars provide an indication of the time to spend on each section.

-Examinations take place annually in October, however, the flexibility of the programme allow exams to be deferred, if necessary.
+- Examinations are scheduled in October, however, flexibility allows exams to be deferred, if necessary.

-A five-year period is offered to complete the MSc degree, Postgraduate Diploma or Postgraduate Certificate, with an average completion time of three years.
-A two-year period is offered for completion of Individual Modules.
+- A five-year period is offered to complete the MSc degree, Postgraduate Diploma, or Postgraduate Certificate, with an average completion time of three years.

-240-hour Individual Modules (credit bearing): Modules of the degree programme may also be studied as standalone modules for Continuing Professional Development.
-This allows the opportunity to sample a discrete learning unit before committing to the degree programme (See the Individual module page for further information.)
+Modules of the degree programme may also be studied as standalone modules for Continuing Professional Development.
+This allows the opportunity to sample a discrete learning unit before committing to the degree programme (See the Individual module pages for further information.)